sveltejs/eslint-plugin-svelte/README.md

 See also [https://github.com/ota-meshi/svelte-eslint-parser#readme](https://github.com/ota-meshi/svelte-eslint-parser#readme).

-#### settings["@ota-meshi/svelte"]
+#### settings.svelte

 You can change the behavior of this plugin with some settings.

 - `ignoreWarnings` (optional) ...
 Specifies an array of rules that ignore reports in the template.
   For example, set rules on the template that cannot avoid false positives.
 - `compileOptions` (optional) ...
 Specifies options for Svelte compile.
 Effects rules that use Svelte compile.
-The target rules are [@ota-meshi/svelte/valid-compile](https://ota-meshi.github.io/eslint-plugin-svelte/rules/valid-compile/) and [@ota-meshi/svelte/no-unused-svelte-ignore](https://ota-meshi.github.io/eslint-plugin-svelte/rules/no-unused-svelte-ignore/). **Note that it has no effect on ESLint's custom parser**.
+The target rules are [svelte/valid-compile](https://ota-meshi.github.io/eslint-plugin-svelte/rules/valid-compile/) and [svelte/no-unused-svelte-ignore](https://ota-meshi.github.io/eslint-plugin-svelte/rules/no-unused-svelte-ignore/). **Note that it has no effect on ESLint's custom parser**.
   - `postcss` (optional) ...
 Specifies options related to PostCSS.
 You can disable the PostCSS process by specifying `false`.
     - `configFilePath` (optional) ...
 Specifies the path of the directory containing the PostCSS configuration.